 It’s hard to believe his pieces, that many say resemble classic 8-bit video games, were created on Microsoft Paint.
 But the program would end up being a saving grace for a lifelong artist who refused to let a major disability stop him from creating and eventually sharing his love of art with the world.

-Lasko did all of his painting despite challenges that could’ve ended his passion for painting.
-In his later years, he suffered from wet macular degeneration, an age-related, chronic eye disease which severely limits the center of his field of vision.
-It's a formidable handicap for anyone, but especially someone who'd made a living off his artist's eye.
+"Grandpa Hal", as he was better known, did all of his work despite challenges that could’ve ended his passion for painting.
+In his later years, he suffered from wet macular degeneration, an age-related, chronic eye disease which severely limited the center of his field of vision.
+It was a formidable handicap for anyone, but especially someone who'd made a living off his artist's eye.

-Long before age began to take its toll on Lasko, he'd enjoyed a successful career as an artist of a different sort than what he's become.
+Long before age began to take its toll on Lasko, he'd enjoyed a successful career as an artist of a different sort than what he became.
 He started out as a graphic designer, working in the military during World War II drafting maps and eventually retired from American Greetings in the 1970s.

-His new PC came loaded with Microsoft Paint software.
-The program was developed in the 1980’s.
-In today's Age of the iPad, Paint might be viewed as more kitsch than cutting edge.
-But Paint's easy interface and pixel precision allowed Lasko to journey down a new artistic path with a style that could be considered retro cool.
+That all changed for Hal when his family gave him a computer as an 85th birthday present.
+His new PC came loaded with Microsoft Paint software, a program developed in the 1980’s.
+In today's “Age of the iPad”, the program is more kitsch than cutting edge, but its easy interface and pixel precision allowed Lasko to journey down a new artistic path with a style many consider “retro cool”.